 Is La Paz cost of living cheaper than anywhere else in Baja California?
 I lived in La Paz for a while and in this post, I will share with you what I spent monthly and how you can live for cheap in this Mexican city.

 Thanks for your e-mail.
 I will be happy to answer your questions about La Paz cost of living in this post!
-Coming from Puerto Vallarta, I really found La Paz more expensive than the Mexican coast.
+Coming from Puerto Vallarta, I really found La Paz cheaper than what I am used to, considering it is in Baja California.

 La Paz is definitely cheaper than Cabo so if you are trying to save, I suggest choose La Paz since your finances will go a long way here.
 I will still be living in Baja California for the next year so send me a message when you arrive!